MariaRue/continuous_random_dot_motion_task_paradigm/README.md

 ## Function calls
 Below is a list of which functions are called in which order, and by what master function (could include being called by the unmoved mover: you!)
-1.	create_stimuli: Called by you, creates stimuli (by returning two structures)
+1.	**create_stimuli**: Called by you, creates stimuli (by returning two structures)
     - readparamtxt: reads .csv file containing parameters
     - init_task_param: input structures from create_stimuli, returns both after modification
     - metpixperdeg: transforms visual degrees into pixels
     - calculate_epoch_lengths: calculates lengths of (and assigns each frame to) incoherent and coherent motion in a block
     - init_stimulus: returns sequences of x-y dot positions (for either type of trial) in S structure
     - move_dots: calculates and returns matrix of x-y positions for *each dot* in *every frame*
     - calculate_coherence_vec: calculates a ‘coherence vector’, a vector with length F (passed in as a frame number, e.g.
-2.	rdk_continuous_motion
+2.	**rdk_continuous_motion**: Called by you, runs the task
     - EITHER discrete_rdk_trials_training (runs a discrete-trials task, for training)
       - PMF_RT_Plots: plots psychometric functions
       - process_PMF_data: calculates statistics required for plots
         1. EITHER cum_Gauss_PMF: calculates cumulative Gaussian values at each x-range value for plotting later on,
         2. OR logist_PMF: calculates fitted PMF for each point in x-range
     - OR present_rdk (runs a continuous-trials task)
-    - recalculate_xy_position: recalcs random dot positions after a response during a coherent motion period for the remainder of the period
+      - recalculate_xy_position: recalculates random dot positions after a response during a trial for the remainder of the period

-ANALYSIS SCRIPTS
+## Analysis scripts
+This is a summary of all the analysis scripts that have been used for behavioural data.
 Name	Result
 AR_analyse_ratios()	Returns proportion correct responses (right and left presses) per coherence, proportion misses (right and left sides) per coherence, and both of these collapsed over sides (i.e. per absolute coherence) , all per condition
 ARts_analyse_rts()	Returns RTs (mean per subject, mean per session) per coherence, as well as log RTs, all per condition